THE CRYING BOY CURSE MYTH

 By now, TCB curse tales were entering modern folklore.
 "The Daily Mirror" Letters page on 5th March 1986 advised a frightened old lady who owned TCB to ignore the jinx stories.
 It advised that the succession of disaster claims were coincidence, but apparently refrained from saying "and people wanting to get in on the act".
 A few days later a columnist for the "Western Morning News", 11th March 1986, wrote of his neighbour’s son's anxiety after slipping while holding a knife and accidentally slashing the mother’s TCB.

-After 6 months, it was reported that TCB would reward those who were kind to the painting.
+After 6 months, the myth mutated and it was reported that TCB would reward those who were kind to the painting.
 "The Sun", 20 March 1986, wrote how Bob Cherry (Glasgow) claimed his rescued TCB brought him nothing but good luck.
 One day when his old car broke-down in a lay-by, he noticed a TCB propped up by a dustbin.
 He put the picture in his car and the vehicle started first time and had given him no problems ever since (give it time, Bob!)
 Within a week of rescuing TCB from the dustbin, he had won £20 at bingo, £4 on the football pools and £11 on a fruit machine.

 By then, after 6 months, TCB curse stories should be dying a natural death.
 But ... as with many such stories, it had taken on a life of its own as part of urban legend.
 TCB curse stories had spread from Britain to be reported abroad.
 The Sun's curse story had become accepted as fact.
 It is now claimed that a match held to the front of the painting will not ignite it, but a match held to the back will set it alight.
 A medium claims the spirit of the boy is trapped in the painting and it starts fires in an attempt to burn the painting and free itself.
 Others claim the painting is haunted or attracts poltergeist activity.
 Stories of the artist's and subject's misfortune had attached themselves to the painting.
 If all the many versions of the motif are cursed, does this mean anyone who draws a picture of a crying male child will automatically have a cursed picture?